 THCV was discovered decades ago alongside other cannabidiols.
 In 1940, British scientist Robert Cahn discovered THC partially, and in 1986, R.K.
 Razdan took the research further by studying the structure-activity relationship (SAR) of the cannabis compounds.

-We don’t who exactly discovered the THCV compound, but we know that its process of formation stems from the CBGV compound.
+We don’t who exactly discovered the THCV compound, but we know that its process of formation stems from CBGV.

 During its final conversion, THCVA loses the molecular acid portion after the decarboxylation operation.
 The method of heat application over time is decarboxylation, also known as decarbonation.
-Decarbonation can occur either during the extraction, incineration, or vaporization process.
+This process can occur either during the extraction, incineration, or vaporization process.

-The future of THCV is an optimistic one.
-Its ability to function better than the current foremost used THC is an advantage for the compound.
+The medicinal future of THCV is an optimistic one.
+Its ability to function better than the current foremost used cannabinoid, THC, is an advantage for the compound.

 We need more research and clinical trials to give specifics on the compound and its use.
 THCV is one of four cannabinoids with identified potential as an anticonvulsant agent.
 Researchers have promised to look into this compound and gain more details in the nearest future.